Naezr/ShyFox/README.md

 You can change theme accent color.
 To do it change value of `--shy-color` variable in `chrome/ShyFox/shy-variables.css`.

 > NOTE
-> If you are using [pywalfox](https://github.com/Frewacom/pywalfox), change the value to `var(--toolbarbutton-icon-fill)` in order to use pywalfox's accent color.
+> If you want ShyFox's accent color to be the one used by icons, for example when using a theme with icons that aren't white or black, change the value to `var(--toolbarbutton-icon-fill)`.

 ### Options